Deeper Commentary

 LXX "He took his sword, and laid hold of his concubine"; AV "he took a knife, and laid hold on his concubine".
 "Laid hold" can be translated 'to seize'.
 The implication may be that she was still alive; hence he had to seize her.
 Just as in :25 he seized / took hold of her and forcibly pushed her out of the house towards her rapists.
 But he sends her body parts around Israel as if this is the anger of love, anger with the rapists and desiring justice against them.
 But in fact he has no love for his wife; his anger is with her and all this drama is an outcome of that.

 Likewise the way he as a priest cuts up her body into parts with his knife suggests he was offering her as a human sacrifice- clearly implying he is doing this to Yahweh.
+"Limb by limb" could mean "according to the bones" as if he cut up the body without breaking any bones, as if she were a Passover sacrifice.
+This would have created a huge outflow of blood.
+His allusion may have been to the way the body was thought to comprise 12 parts; but he ends up prefiguring his dismemberment of all Israel in her 12 tribes.
 All this fits in with the theme that began with Samson in Jud.
 13- of flesh and Spirit hopelessly mixed, doing the things of the flesh under the guise of vague out of context Biblical allusion.
 "He took a knife..." is the phrase of Gen. 22:6,10, twice used of how Abraham "took the knife to kill his son".
 Clearly the Levite thinks this justified his action.
 But again, he is reading or recalling wilfully out of context, merely to justify his own anger against his unfaithful wife.
 There are a number of incidental connections with the scene of Abraham offering Isaac.
 None of them alone are significant, but put together they suggest that the inspired author of Judges 19 seems to "riff" on the Gen. 22 text.
 So Jud.
 19:6 describes how the Levite and his father-in-law "ate, the two of them together", as Abraham and Isaac "went, the two of them together" in Gen. 22:6,8.
 "He lifted his eyes and saw" occurs in both Gen. 22:13 and Jud.
 19:17, as does "he arose early in the morning" (Gen. 22:3; Jud.
 19:5).
 Both Abraham and the Levite travel with at least one saddled ass and a servant.
 Perhaps the impression is that the Levite perceived the similarities, but then out of context thought this would justify him too taking a knife and sacrificing his family member.

 The idea of cutting up an animal and sending out the pieces was